An Introduction to

 Club Policies

-As an affiliated club with British Canoeing (BC), CKC enjoys the advantages of third-party insurance, waterside licenses, and valuable support on implementing best practices within a club setting.
+As an affiliated club with Paddle UK (PUK), CKC enjoys the advantages of third-party insurance, waterside licenses, and valuable support on implementing best practices within a club setting.

 Our club is fortunate to have a dedicated team of voluntary committee members who are deeply committed to ensuring the smooth operation of CKC and the well-being of all our members and visiting guests.
 Their efforts contribute to creating a safe and enjoyable environment for everyone involved in our kayaking community. welfare@crouchkayak.club